Polyphenols in Olive Oil: 6 Health Benefits You Should Know

 What are polyphenols?

-Polyphenols are secondary plant substances that act as antioxidants and neutralize free radicals.
+Polyphenols are secondary plant compounds that act as antioxidants and neutralize free radicals.
 These aggressive oxygen compounds can damage cells and tissues.
-Polyphenols help prevent this process and thereby reduce cell damage and promote health.
+Polyphenols help prevent this process, thereby reducing cell damage and promoting health.

 Where do polyphenols occur?

-Polyphenols are found in many plant-based foods such as fruit, vegetables, tea and red wine.
-Berries, grapes and olive oil are particularly rich in polyphenols.
-These plant substances not only give foods their colour and flavour, but also protect them from environmental influences.
+Polyphenols are found in many plant-based foods, such as fruits, vegetables, tea, and red wine.
+Berries, grapes, and olive oil are considered particularly rich in polyphenols.
+These plant compounds not only give foods their color and flavor, but also protect them from environmental influences.
 At the same time, they play an important role in the health benefits of these foods.

 Close-up of fresh green olives with a few leaves scattered among them.